Knocking On Angels’ Doors

 I recently had the opportunity to visit beneficiaries of the Angel Investor Program in Haiti.
 Together, alongside the community health worker supervisor, project officer, and agronomist, we visited several families in remote parts of southern Haiti to collect data and find out how the children are doing.

-The first family we visited was the home of angel Claude (boy in grey shirt, standing by the tree).
+The first family we visited was the home of angel Clauderson, affectionately known as Claude by his loved ones (boy in grey shirt, standing by the tree).
 He was skipping around the slopes of a hill when we arrived, and told us he wants to be a doctor when he grow up so that he can help people.

 Then we arrived at angel, Bedlina’s home.
 Bedlina (girl in red shirt) is 15 months old.
 When we arrived she had just woken up from a nap and so she was groggy and cranky.
 She, like many of us, obviously does not like to be weighed!
 Nonetheless, weighing children is a vital part of keeping track of their health.
 A child’s weight can signify their developmental progress and identify potential problems such as malnutrition.